We continue our series looking at developing a strong financial leadership model. In this article, we will focus on operations.

-We will talk about effective organizational policies for internal controls, how your accounting software can improve operation efficiency and reporting, and how to calculate the true costs of programs and organizational administrative costs.
+We will talk about effective organizational policies for internal controls, how your nonprofit’s accounting software can improve operational efficiency, and reporting.
+Additionally, how can your organization calculate the true costs of programs and organizational administrative costs?

 Why is it important to have them?
-Internal controls should be in place to ensure all data is accurately recorded, prevent fraud and loss by safeguarding the organizations assets, encourage operational efficiency by reducing the duplication of work, and assure adherence to management policies and funding requirements.
+Internal controls should be in place to ensure all data is accurately recorded, prevent fraud and loss.
+Additionally, internal controls safeguard your nonprofit’s assets and encourage operational efficiency by reducing the duplication of work.
+Another piece to internal controls includes assuring adherence to management policies and funding requirements.

 There are two things your organization needs in terms of internal controls:

 The internal control policies and procedures manual would include accounting policy type areas, both for accounting and non-accounting staff.
 Examples of policies and procedures include:

 Aside from the policy and procedure manual, an internal control checklist should be created.
 This should include all aspects of transactional processes for things liked cash receipting, cash disbursements, and payroll.
-It should include in detail how the individual assigned to the task is to properly handle those transactions in a manner that is ensuring the safeguarding of the organizations assets.
+It should include, in detail, how the individual assigned to the task is to properly handle those transactions in a manner that is ensuring the safeguarding of the organization’s assets.

 This scenario would result in a deficiency in your internal controls.
-There is no one checking to see if the totals match.
-If this is the case for your organization, we would encourage you to use an outsourced accounting firm as a monthly check or even your board treasurer, someone that can review and sign off on things each month.
+Mostly because there is no one checking to see if the totals match.
+If this is the case for your organization, we would encourage you to use an outsourced accounting firm as a monthly check.
+In the same way, your nonprofit could even use your Board treasurer, someone that can review and sign off on things each month.
 Again, It’s important to make sure that one single person is not responsible for 100% of the processes without anyone checking the work.